smapiot/piral/docs/tutorials/18-authentication.md

 }
 ```

 The idea is simple.
-The `auth` module is always loaded and first checks if we are actually using the "silent" `/auth` route.
+The `auth` module is always loaded and first checks if we are using the "silent" `/auth` route.
 If so, we do not need to load the full app, we just have to get back the token.
 Otherwise, we can start the full app.

 The `auth.ts` module looks as follows.